-The fund may contain a combination of cash, investments, and surety policies (insurance) and the size of the fund must remain sufficient to meet the Reserve Account requirements until the bonds are paid in full.
+The fund may contain a combination of cash, investments, and surety policies and the size of the fund must remain sufficient to meet the Reserve Account requirements until the bonds are paid in full.
 The determination for the size is based on the lesser of the following two requirements:

-- 1. the maximum annual debt service payment in the debt portfolio, or - 2.
+- the maximum annual debt service payment in the debt portfolio, or - 2.
 125% of average annual debt service payments in our debt portfolio.

 Tacoma Power's Bond Reserve Fund is sufficiently funded through 2020 when an existing surety policy will expire.
-The LRFP assumes that we will fund the reserve account with cash after the surety policy expiration.
-However, we are seeking approval to extend our Surety policy, so the cash funding assumption may change in the future.
+The Plan outlined in this document is to meet the surety requirement using cash going forward.